Bjornar97/Bachelor-Backend/README.md

         - trips - The trips to upload in an array
     * Data to recieve
         - message - What happened
+        - trips - The trips ou uploaded with new id and uploaded as true
     * Status codes
         - 401 - Not logged in or missing token
         - 201 - The trip(s) was uploaded